 "He has committed to us the message of reconciliation.
 We are therefore Christ's ambassadors, as though God were making His appeal through us." — 2 Corinthians 5:19-20

-Here are four scenarios which Dr. Doug Samples has created for use in teaching evangelism.
+Here are four scenarios which Dr. Doug Samples created for teaching evangelism.

 "I have always had the feeling that Christianity was an ideal that was too difficult for me to ever achieve.
 I feel like I would never be able to live up to all of the expectations, rules and demands in order to be a true follower of Christ.
 Being a follower of Christ places impossible demands and expectations that aren't realistic for humans.
 I'm not interested in being rejected or feeling like a failure again."